wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-1.md

 }
 ```

 The `jwtSigner` property uses your Vonage application's private key to sign your JWT.
-It is used in the `makeJwt` function, which takes an optional subject (sub) and Access-control list (ACL).
+It is used in the `makeJwt` function, which takes an optional subject (sub) and an Access-control list (ACL).
 Admin JWTs are created but not providing a sub, which in the case of the Conversation API, a sub claim would be a Vonage user's username.
-To encode the claims correctly `SwiftJWT` provides a `Claim` protocol, create a new struct which conforms to the `Claim` protocol in the same file:
+To encode the claims correctly, `SwiftJWT` provides a `Claim` protocol, and we create a new struct that conforms to the `Claim` protocol in the same file:

 ```swift
 struct JwtClaim: Claims {